logan-connolly/aita/README.md

 [![Build Status](https://travis-ci.com/logan-connolly/aita.svg?branch=master)](https://travis-ci.com/logan-connolly/aita)

-Ever asked yourself, *"Am I the asshole in this situation?!"* This application helps you answer that.
+Ever asked yourself, *"Am I the asshole here?"* This application helps you answer that.
 Based on the famous subreddit [/r/AmItheAsshole](https://www.reddit.com/r/AmItheAsshole/)

 To find out if you are the asshole, simply go to the [website](https://github.com/logan-connolly/aita), type in the argument that you are having with someone (more detail the better) and click submit.
 The output should be a prediction with one of the following categories: